 Park managers and land owners are best at maintaining the space, but check out a state park website and it’s easy to see that easy to understand trail details is not their key.
 Each park system has their own standard of mark mappings and own cadence for map updates.

 AllTrails on the other hand has uniform details shared across local, regional, state, and national park system trails.
 Even unmarked and unmaintained trails can have extensive details on AllTrails.
 The best part is that the reviews and images provided by users all include the date of their upload.
 By doing this AllTrails can categorize trails into a variety of different ways so you can look for exactly the type of thing that you want, for example a “Waterfall trail” or something with similar features

-We prefer to store everything in Strava, and use the dozens of available add ons to monitor workout data.
-While it is possible to record in AllTrails and bring it into others, the process is very round about and the syncing requires data sharing back to a phone device then to Strava.
+We prefer to store and track everything in Strava, and use the dozens of available add ons to monitor workout data.
+While it is possible to record in AllTrails and upload it into Strava, the process is very round about and the syncing requires data sharing back to a phone device then to Strava.
 It is a pain and not worth the hassle just to record a run or hike in the same app you research the trail from.

 This feature seems to be an after thought, and is all newer than most of the other features.
 While it does make it helpful to have a single app to access when tracking a trail, this makes getting real time feedback easier, it is simple not the default.